-Target 5.2 Impact of the GLA - Composite Performance Index Quantity Annual reports for 2009 and 2010.
-First Composite Performance Indicator scorecard published in year 2010/11.
+Target 5.2 To meet the requirements of the Act to report on the performance of the GLA - Measuring Outcomes Quantity Annual report for October 2008 and 2009.
+Final overview report to be produced by October 2009.
+To be agreed by the Board at the October meeting.
 Quality Statistically robust reports that provide the GLA with annual evidence to assess its impact on the industry and the effectiveness of its systems and processes to meet the aims of the Gangmasters (Licensing) Act 2004.
-Narrative We have agreed with Defra that the measuring outcomes and post-implementation reviews could be commissioned through discrete research projects: establish a baseline of illegal activity and measure the extent of changes in levels of illegal activity in the first year of licensing assess the extent to which the GLA is complying with the principle of better regulation measuring outcomes.
-The first year report was published in November 2007 and the second report in February 2009.
-The second report recommended the use of a Composite Performance Index to assess the impact of the GLA and its outcomes.
-The GLA will publish the first Composite Pefromance Index in 2011/12
+Narrative The Prime Minister has asked Defra to undertake, in conjunction with the Better Regulation Executive (BRE) and the Department for Business Enterprise and Regulatory Reform (BERR), a post implementation review of the gangmasters licensing scheme one year after its introduction.
+The purpose of the review is to measure the extent to which the GLA is complying with the principles of better regulation in the way it is implementing, operating and enforcing the licensing scheme.
+We have agreed with Defra that the measuring outcomes and post-implementation reviews could be commissioned through three discrete research projects: establish a baseline of illegal activity and measure the extent of changes in levels of illegal activity in the first year of licensing assess the extent to which the GLA is complying with the principle of better regulation measuring outcomes.
+The first year report was published in November 2007.
+There will be two further reports for the following years and a report covering the first three years of the operation of the GLA scheme.
+This independent research will be conducted by the University of Sheffield in association with the University of Liverpool.